ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Since Clients truncate `token_key_id` in each `TokenRequest`, Issuers SHOULD ensure that the truncated form of new key IDs do not collide with other truncated key IDs in rotation.
+Collisions can cause the Issuer to use the wrong Issuer Private Key for issuance, which will in turn cause the resulting tokens to be invalid.
+There is no known security consequence of using the the wrong Issuer Private Key.

 # Issuance Protocol for Publicly Verifiable Tokens {#public-flow}